-Surveys are one type of activity you can add to your study in Ethica, and arguably the most common activity participants do while in a research study.
-Surveys share all features of an Ethica Activity as we described previously, such as Triggering Logic, Notifications, and Criteria.
+A Survey is a type of Activity you can add to your study in Ethica and is arguably the most common Activity participants do in a research study.
+Surveys share all features of Ethica Activities, as we described previously, such as Triggering Logics, Notification Templates, and Criteria.
 If you have not reviewed these features already, we suggest you read about them first.
 In this section, we focus on features that are specific to the Surveys.

-Surveys in Ethica are defined using a plain-text JSON document.
-The document describes when the survey should be prompted (the Triggering Logics), how the participant should be notified (the Notifications Templates), what enables or disables a survey (the Criteria), what sections exist in the survey, what questions each section contains, what is the branching and skip patterns, and any other setting Ethica supports for surveys.
+Surveys in Ethica are defined using a Survey Definition File which is basically a plain-text JSON document.
+The file describes when the Survey should be prompted (the Triggering Logics), how the participant should be notified (the Notification Templates), what enables or disables a Survey (the Criteria), what sections exist in the Survey, what questions each section contains, what is the branching and skip patterns, and any other settings Ethica supports for Surveys.
 All these settings are defined in a schema file called Ethica Survey Schema.
-When you create a survey activity, you can either use Ethica's graphical Survey Editor or define a JSON file and upload it as your survey.
-If you create and upload a JSON file, Ethica first validates it against the Survey Schema to make sure all settings are entered correctly.
+When you create a Survey Activity, you can either use Ethica's Survey Editor or Survey Definition File and upload it as your Survey.
+If you create and upload a Survey Definition File, Ethica first validates it against the Survey Schema to make sure all settings are entered correctly.

-To create a survey from your JSON file, you can upload the file to the Ethica website.
-To create a new survey based on your JSON file:
+To create a Survey from your Survey Definition File, you can upload the file to the Ethica website.
+To import your Survey:

-You can also import a JSON file into your existing survey.
+You can also import a Survey Definition File into your existing Survey.
 To do so:

 Upload Survey Definition File.

-Download Survey Definition Fileto download the content of that version as a
+Download Survey Definition File to download the content of that version as a

 You also can click on

 Load this version to load the selected version of the

 Survey.
 This will create a new version of your Survey with the content of the